cdepage/zerodep/packages/guard/integer/README.md

 guardInteger(new Int32Array(2)); // throws ZeroDepError: Value is not an integer guardInteger(undefined); // throws ZeroDepError: Value is not an integer
 ```

+---

+## ZeroDep Advantages

+- **Zero npm dependencies** - completely eliminates all risk of supply-chain attacks, decreases node_modules folder size
+- **ESM & CJS** - supports both ECMAScript modules and common JavaScript exports
+- **Tree Shakable** - built to be fully tree shakable ensuring your packages are the smallest possible size
+- **Fully Typed** - typescript definitions are provided/built-in to every package for a superior developer experience
+- **Semantically Named** - package and method names are easy to grok, remember, use, and read
+- **Documented** - actually useful documentation with examples at [zerodep.app](https://zerodep.app)
+- **Intelligently Packaged** - multiple npm packages of different sizes available allowing a menu or a-la-carte composition of capabilities
+- **100% Tested** - all methods and packages are fully unit tested
+- **Predictably Versioned** - semantically versioned for peace-of-mind upgrading, valuable changelogs for understand changes
+- **MIT Licensed** - permissively licensed for maximum usability